learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 ## Learning Goals

 - Recognize Arrays are Objects
-- Objects in JavaScript can store all sorts of values
+- Recognize that many other things in JavaScript are Objects
+- Take a deeper look at Objects
+- Introduce `this`
+- Introduce Prototypal Inheritance

 ## Introduction